ijoschek/GodotResourceCleaner/README.md

 ## Disclaimer:

-⚠️ Use with caution and make backups before using this tool.
+⚠️ Use with caution and make backups.
 This tool is provided as-is, without any warranty of any kind.